Yamas, Niyamas and The Yoga of Travel

 “As you walk and eat and travel, be where you are.
 Otherwise you will miss most of your life.”Illustrated by Patanjali in the Yoga Sutras, the Eight Limbs of Yoga offer a structured blueprint for the art of right living.
-Yamas, or moral restraints, and Niyamas, or personal observances, are the first two limbs and consist of fundamental ethical guidelines for every man, woman and child.
+Yamas, or moral restraints, and Niyamas, or personal observances, are the first two limbs and consist of fundamental ethical guidelines for every individual.
 When it comes to traveling, Yamas and Niyamas dictate the right attitudes, right behaviours and right perspectives for rich, fulfilling and life-transforming journeys.

 “Life is a pilgrimage.
 The wise man does not rest by the roadside inns.
 He marches direct to the illimitable domain of eternal bliss, his ultimate destination.”